IDMNYU/audiolab/docs/synths.md

 There are two mixers for the analog studio; one along the wall for the modular synthesizers, and another on the center table.

+#### Modular Synth Mixer

-The mixer against the wall is a Tascam Model 16, which takes inputs from the various modular synthesizers and feeds them to the speakers or, by using a USB connector, to your computer for recording.
+The mixer for the modular synthesizers is a Tascam Model 16, which takes inputs from the various modular synthesizers and feeds them to the speakers or, by using a USB connector, to your computer for recording.
 The Tascam mixer also has an SD card input that allows you to directly record digital files from the mixer.

 ![Analog Studio Main Mixer](./img/model16mixer.jpg "Analog Studio Main Mixer")